lizzynammour/Nets150FinalProject/README.md

 suggestive of “chill” personalities (e.g., “chill,” “cool,” “nice”) to the frequency of those that suggest neuroticism (e.g., “omg,” “ugh,” ‘hate,” “wow”), we calculated the “chill/neurotic ratios” of various locations.
-Based on these metrics, we evaluated “chillness” on both coasts in attempt to settle the civil dispute of our generation.
+Based on these metrics, we evaluated “chillness” on both coasts in attempt to settle the civil dispute of our generation. \n Hypothesis \n
-Hypothesis
-We examined the following hypothesis: the ratio of “chill” words to “neurotic” words used by the West Coast is greater.
+We examined the following hypothesis: the ratio of “chill” words to “neurotic” words used by the West Coast is greater. \n
-Procedure
+Procedure \n
-Part 1: Accessing the Twitter API and using Twitter4J library To interact with Twitter and gain access to tweets sent by our target groups, we created several Twitter applications and generated Twitter API keys, access tokens and secret keys.
+Part 1: Accessing the Twitter API and using Twitter4J library \n To interact with Twitter and gain access to tweets sent by our target groups, we created several Twitter applications and generated Twitter API keys, access tokens and secret keys.
 After receiving our credentials to access Twitter API, our group started looking through open source Java libraries to i ntegrate our Java application with the Twitter service.
 Twitter4J i s an